 “Too bad indeed,” he murmured.

-Burn is in the series Breathless Trilogy
+Burn is Book 3 in the Breathless Trilogy